Characters: Ben 10 Main Characters

 - Ms. Fanservice: Obviously not in the Original Show (she was 10 after all, and this is not that kind of show), Alien Force and Ultimate Alien have her appear occiasionally in a bikini.

-- Not So Different: Even she herself can be as arrogant as Ben.
-She and Ben tend to compete by rubbing their own achievements in each others' faces.
+- Not So Different: For all her criticism of Ben's immaturity and ego, even she herself can be as arrogant as Ben.
+In the Original Series, she and Ben tend to compete by rubbing their own achievements in each others' faces.

 - Ninja Pirate Zombie Robot: Technically, she is a Magical Girl Half-Human Hybrid ascended from a species of Aliens Mana-manipulating Energy Beings, and a skilled martial artist to boot.